(Advertise your events here for free)

 Image © THE BRITISH LIBRARY BOARD.
 ALL RIGHTS RESERVED.
 Image reproduced with kind permission of The British Newspaper Archive (www.britishnewspaperarchive.co.uk).

-We know the First Set was very popular during the Regency era.
+We know the First Set was very popular in Regency London.
 So much so that many subsequent Quadrille Sets either omitted dance notation (the figures of the First Set were implied), or they supplied notation but could substitute the First Set figures.
 One clue to the importance of the First Set is the existence of aide-mémoire Fans decorated with Quadrille instructions.
 A superb example tentatively dated to 1816 (I'd date it to 1820 or later) can be seen in the Ventagli collection21.

 Chronology of Wilson's Quadrilles

 In 1817 Button & Whitaker published a collection of Quadrilles called Button, Whitaker, and Co's Miniature Edition of Payne's and Wilson's Quadrille Figures, in French and English25.
-It contained 50 quadrilles, presumably 10 sets of 5; this may be independent evidence of Wilson's Quadrilles being danced socially.
+It contained 50 quadrilles, presumably 10 sets of 5; this may be independent evidence of Wilson's Quadrilles being danced socially; dancers would find such cards convenient as an aide-memoire when attending a Ball.
 However, Wilson regularly published through Button & Whitaker, so I suspect it's a work that he himself sponsored.

 Before investigating the dances, it's perhaps worth reflecting on the chronology of these works.
 Wilson didn't date either the Quadrille Instructor, or the Companion to the Ball Room.
 I've had to do a little research to provide reasonably plausible dates.
 The main challenge is that multiple editions of each work exist; I don't have access to each edition, so I can't easily determine whether the Quadrilles date to the first editions, or to later editions; here's what I've discovered:

 The May 1817 New Monthly Magazine26 records the publication of theSecond Edition, greatly improved of 'The Quadrille Instructor'.
-It also records that the first edition was reviewed in February 1816, and that the differences are the 10 new diagrams, and the 15 new tunes and figures.
-This suggests that one of those Quadrille sets date to 1816, and three to 1817.
+They had previously reviewed the first edition in February 1817.
+The differences were the 10 new diagrams, and the 15 new tunes and figures.
+This suggests that one of those Quadrille sets dates nearer to 1816, and three to 1817.
 The edition I have access to is the second edition22.

 The Gentleman's Magazine in 1816 records the publication of the first edition of the Companion to the Ball Room27.
 At this date the book is 232 pages long, and neither its title page nor review mention the inclusion of any Quadrilles.
 A similar 1816 review in the Repository of Arts28 also fails to mention any Quadrilles.
 It appears that there were no Quadrilles in the first edition; this is confirmed by a footnote in the fourth edition that apologies for the lack of Quadrilles in the index of the 1817 second edition:The Sudden popularity of Quadrilles made necessary for the Author, in publishing the second Edition, to use the Letter-Press printed for the first, which was the reason they were not inserted in the Index.
 The edition I have access to is the 257 page long fourth edition1 - I've not been able to date it, but someone wrote the date 1820 on the title page (see Figure 1).
 This date seems plausible, it certainly dates no earlier than 1818 as it quotes a review from December 1817.
 The third edition was also published in 181729, so I've assumed it must be the fourth edition.